magla/ajaxLoader/README.md

 # ajaxLoader
-An ajax loader jQuery plugin for websites needing something like PJAX
+An ajax loader JS class for websites needing something like PJAX